ringcentral/ringcentral-web-phone/README.md

 You will need to subscribe to `/restapi/v1.0/account/~/extension/{parkLocationId}/presence?detailedTelephonyState=true&sipData=true` events.

-When some one private parked a call, you will be able to get notification like this:
+When some one private parks a call, you will be able to get a notification like this one:

 ```
  "body": {